GeorgiHadzhiev/AlbumRepo/README.md

 # AlbumRepo

 This is the AlbumRepo, a site meant as a repository for music records both old and new.
-Each logged in user will be able to add albums to the repo, and other users can rate those albums.
+Each logged in user will be able to add albums to the repo and other users will be able to rate those albums.

 ## How to start